 I made these brooms for Halloween decor using items from my yard and the Dollar Tree!
 Super easy to make and I love the shimmery, glittery look of these witches brooms.
 See how to make them here.

 This skull sconce was made using a combination of items from the Dollar Tree and Michael’s.
-The candlestick is battery powered, so no having to worry about flames with this one.
+The candlestick is battery operated, so no having to worry about flames with this one.
 The tutorial for this sconce is here.

 Double Double Toil and Trouble Printable